-I hold Mexican, French and British nationalities and I am permanent resident of Sweden where I spend part time.
+I hold Mexican, French and British nationalities and permanent residence in Sweden where I spend part time.
 I can be found a good deal of time in the UK if not in some other place of the world.

 I was born in Mexico City, where I lived most of my first 26 years.
 When I was 8 years old I wanted to be a scientist and later also a writer, mostly drawn by experimentation, computers and fundamental science.
-When I turned 13 I became a computer salesman to be able to be close to digital computers (and to contribute to my family's income).
-My father wasn't able to buy me a personal computer until I was 16 (they were already popular among my friends) when he bought me a second-hand desktop computer (Acer) which I used to produce and sell computer animations with Autodesk Animator Pro (and later stolen).
-At 16 I was also the president of the first astronomical club of my high-school city which for 6 years was not Mexico City, a small association that has grown ever since.
+When I turned 13, I became a computer salesman only to be close to digital computers (and to contribute to my family's income).
+My father wasn't able to buy me a personal computer until I was 16 (they were already popular among my friends since I was 8), he bought me a second-hand desktop computer (an Acer) which I used to produce and sell computer animations with Autodesk Animator Pro.
+At 16, I was also the president of a newly created astronomical club in a beautiful city close to Mexico City of name Santiago de Querétaro, a club that persists today and has grown ever since.

-During my early PhD time I was an intern at the Department of Aeronautics and Astronautics at the Massachusetts Institute of Technology or MIT, in Boston, MA, as part of the payload team for NASA's Mars Gravity Biosatellite project and a Visiting Scholar at the Departments of Philosophy and Computer Science at Carnegie Mellon University in Pittsburgh, U.S.
+During my early PhD time I was an intern at the Department of Aeronautics and Astronautics at the Massachusetts Institute of Technology or MIT, in Boston, MA, as part of the payload team for NASA's Mars Gravity Biosatellite project.
+I was also a Visiting Scholar at the Departments of Philosophy and Computer Science at Carnegie Mellon University in Pittsburgh, PA in the U.S.

-While living in the U.S., I decided to continue my Masters in Paris where I had travelled there three times before both as a kid and as a teen due to my father's job (flight attendant) and my own job as a co-founder of a successful e-billing telco company.
-I graduated from Lille and the Sorbonne with a Masters and two PhDs (Theoretical Computer Science, and Philosophy and Epistemology) and was given the French nationality based on academic merit after living 6 years in France.
+While living in the U.S., I decided to continue my Masters in Paris, France where I had travelled several times before as a kid due to my father's job and and as a teen due to my own job as a co-founder of an e-billing mainly for telecommunication companies.
+I graduated from the University of Lille and the Sorbonne in Paris with a Masters and a double PhD (in Theoretical Computer Science, and another in Philosophy and Epistemology) and I was given the French nationality based on academic merit after living 6 years in France.

-During my time in Paris I had the chance to live two years at the Swiss Foundation building designed Le Corbusier before moving to the Quartier Latin (because they used to taught latin there in the Middle Ages) becoming a so-called germanopratin living between the Odeon cinema and the Louvre museum on Rue Dauphine for about four years where I used to spend my time watching French films and writing my thesis at the National Library (BnF).
+During my years in Paris I had the chance to live two years at the Swiss Foundation building designed Le Corbusier before moving to the Quartier Latin (because they used to taught latin there in the Middle Ages) becoming a so-called germanopratin living between the Odeon cinema and the Louvre museum on Rue Dauphine for about four years where I spent my time watching French films and writing my thesis at the National Library (BnF).

-While finishing my first PhD I was chosen for a position and brought to the UK by the University of Sheffield as a postdoctoral researcher.
-Later, I was awarded a distinguished John Templeton grant and joined the University of Oxford as a Senior Researcher and faculty member at the Department of Computer Science which has consistently been ranked among the top in the world and first in Europe and the UK.
-I was elected member of the London Mathematical Society and given British citizenship right before becoming director at Oxford Immune Algorithmics.
+While finishing my first PhD I was chosen for a position in open competition and brought to the U.K. by the University of Sheffield as a postdoctoral researcher.
+Later, I was awarded a distinguished John Templeton Foundation fellowship and grant and joined the University of Oxford as a Senior Researcher and faculty member at the Department of Computer Science which has consistently been ranked among the top departments in the area around the world (first in Europe and the U.K.) Soon after I was elected member of the London Mathematical Society and given British citizenship right before becoming director at Oxford Immune Algorithmics.

-While in the UK, I joined a computational biology group in Stockholm at the Karolinska Institute, the institution that awards one of the Nobel Prizes in science, where I started and co-founded a small lab after being the recipient of a prestigious and very generous grant by the national research council of Sweden undertaking cutting-edge research on ways to use and develop fundamental science and core mathematics to better understand the behaviour and reprogram human cells.
-I thus divide most of my time between my homes in Sweden and the UK where I live with my wife travelling between London and Stockholm almost every month, sometimes even with our cat.
+While in the U.K., I joined a computational biology group in Stockholm, Sweden at the Karolinska Institute, the institution that awards one of the Nobel Prizes in science, where I started and co-founded a lab after being the recipient of a prestigious and generous grant by the national research council of Sweden (VR) undertaking cutting-edge research on ways to use and develop fundamental science and core mathematics to better understand the behaviour and to reprogram human cells.
+I divide most of my time between my homes in Sweden and the U.K. where I live with my wife travelling between London and Stockholm almost every month, sometimes even with our cat.

-I still wear many hats, from being associated to KAUST in Saudi Arabia where I serve as research consultant to leading a journal in the U.S. devoted to complex systems.
-So I keep strong ties with all the countries where I have lived before.
+I still wear many hats, from being associated to KAUST in Saudi Arabia where I serve as a specialised research consultant to leading the first scientific journal in the U.S. devoted to complex systems.
+So I keep strong ties with all the countries where I've lived and beyond.

 I also enjoy taking pictures and cooking.
-I have taken cooking courses in various places, including Paris (Cordon Bleu), Tokyo (Yuka Mazda and Buddha Bellies Cooking Schools), in Oxford (Raymond Blanc Cookery School) and in London (Le Cordon Bleu), including an Award in Wines (WSET 1) from Gastronomica, and the Brookes Cookery and Wine School in Oxford.
+I have taken cooking courses in various places, including Paris (Cordon Bleu), Tokyo (Yuka Mazda and Buddha Bellies Cooking Schools), in Oxford (Raymond Blanc Cookery School) and in London (Le Cordon Bleu), including passing the WSET 1 in Wines by Gastronomica, and the Brookes Cookery and Wine School in Oxford.